U.S. says to withdraw from arms control treaty in six months

 Russia has rejected the U.S. demand to destroy the new missile.

-“America really wants to develop new weapons systems which are in breach of this treaty,” Konstantin Kosachyov, a senior Russian lawmaker, wrote on social media.

-A few hours before Pompeo’s announcement, the NATO Western security alliance issued a statement saying it would “fully support” the U.S. withdrawal notice.
+effective deterrence,” he said, without giving specifics on military options NATO is considering.

-Speaking before Pompeo’s announcement, German Chancellor Angela Merkel emphasized the importance of using the six-month window to keep talking.
+France and Germany both emphasized the importance of using the six-month window to keep talking.

 Formal U.S. withdrawal could give the Pentagon new options to counter Chinese missile advances but experts warn the ensuing arms race could greatly escalate tensions in the Asia-Pacific.